awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans-with-rest-api.md

 The following code examples show how to add, remove, or modify the method\-level throttling settings in a usage plan by calling the [https://docs.aws.amazon.com/cli/latest/reference/apigateway/update-usage-plan.html](https://docs.aws.amazon.com/cli/latest/reference/apigateway/update-usage-plan.html) command\.

 **Note**
-Be sure to change `us-east-1` to the appropriate region value for your API\.
+Be sure to change `us-east-1` to the appropriate Region value for your API\.

 To add or replace a rate limit for throttling an individual resource and method: